Where Is Soil Transformation Available?

 This article highlights where soil transformation is available and how transportation can be arranged for those outside these areas.
 It also looks at the process itself in a bit more detail.

 In 2019, Washington became the first state to legalize soil transformation, with the law taking effect in May 2020.
-Since then, the process has also been legalized in Colorado, Oregon, Vermont, California and New York.
+Since then, fourteen states have legalized the process: Arizona, California, Maryland, Nevada, New Jersey, Oregon, Washington, Colorado, Georgia, Minnesota, New York, Vermont, Delaware, and Maine.

-View our tracker for full details of the legislation in each state.
+View our tracker for full details of the legislation in each state and where soil transformation services are available.

 Many people would like soil transformation to be part of their end-of-life planning.
 If you don’t live in a state where the process is currently available, interstate transportation may still make these funeral arrangements possible.